kwatch/benry-ruby/benry-cmdapp/README.md

   * <a href="#q-how-to-append-some-tasks-to-existing-action">Q: How to Append Some Tasks to Existing Action?</a>
   * <a href="#q-how-to-show-entering-into-or-exitting-from-action">Q: How to Show Entering Into or Exitting From Action?</a>
   * <a href="#q-how-to-enabledisable-color-mode">Q: How to Enable/Disable Color Mode?</a>
+  * <a href="#q-how-to-define-multiple-option-like--i-option-of-ruby">Q: How to Define Multiple Option like '-I' Option of Ruby?</a>
+  * <a href="#q-how-to-specify-detailed-description-of-option">Q: How to Specify Detailed Description of Option?</a>
   * <a href="#q-how-to-copy-all-options-from-other-action">Q: How to Copy All Options from Other Action?</a>
   * <a href="#q-what-is-the-difference-between-prefixalias_of-and-prefixdefault">Q: What is the Difference Between `prefix(alias_of:)` and `prefix(default:)`?</a>
   * <a href="#q-is-it-possible-to-add-add-metadata-to-action-or-option">Q: Is It Possible to Add Add Metadata to Action or Option?</a>